rpiRobotics/ik-geo/README.md

 `rust`: Rust implementation

-## Contributing
+## Questions and Contributing
-If you have any improvements you'd like to make, or even ideas or requests for improvements, please start a GitHub issue.
+If you have any questions, improvements you'd like to make, or even ideas or requests for improvements, please start a GitHub issue or send an email.